adrelanos/aeternity-wiki/Idea-Box.md

 API responses that require a payment are fundamental for the creation of as of yet impossible types of businesses and can play an important role in the emergence of the decentralized economy, the Internet-of-things and the internet-of-value.
 This also create strong incentives for information/technology owners to make otherwise private data publicly available, while getting paid for this information.

+## Cross-chain atomic swaps

+Cross chain atomic swaps allow for trust-less exchange of "æons" for bitcoins, or any other crypto-currencies.
+These can easily be implemented using a hashlock that locks the transactions on both blockchains under the same value.
+This will make the cross-chain exchange of currencies decentralized, without having to deal with the single point of failure of the current exchanges.

 ***